-A feast of top class amateur golf will be on show when the Brabazon Trophy is played at Frilford Heath Golf Club, Oxfordshire, from 31st May to 3rd June 2018.
+A feast of top class amateur golf will be on show when the Brabazon Trophy is played here at Frilford Heath Golf Club, from 31st May to 3rd June 2018.
 An international field will compete for the highly prized trophy, or to give its full name, the English Men’s Open Amateur Stroke Play Championship.
 It’s a title that all amateurs want on their golfing CV and past champions include Major winners Sandy Lyle and Charl Schwartzel, while Justin Rose, Rory McIlroy and last week’s GolfSixes winner, Paul Dunne and Gavin Moynihan are all among the past challengers.
-The golf will be superb and there’s free admission for spectators, who are warmly welcomed to watch the action unfold.
+The golf will be superb and there’s free admission for spectators, who are warmly welcomed here at the Club to watch the action unfold.

 The main contenders will include England’s own Todd Clements and Matthew Jordan, who are both ranked in the world top 20 – and are in sizzling form.
 Clements (Braintree, Essex) is the English amateur champion and recently saw off the pride of Europe to score a five-shot individual win at the European Nations Cup.
 Jordan (Royal Liverpool, Cheshire) is a Walker Cup player and has just won the prestigious Lytham Trophy, where he was the only player to beat par – eight-under – and won by nine shots.
 Among the other in-form players are Hampshire’s Billy McKenzie (Rowlands Castle) who is the Spanish amateur champion and Staffordshire’s Gian-Marco Petrozzi (Trentham), the New South Wales amateur champion.
 They’re among 75 exempt players who are travelling from as far afield as Australia and South Africa, as well as from a range of European countries.